backdrop-contrib/samlauth/README.md

 that's just a convention.
 Choose anything you like - unless the organisation operating the IdP is already mandating a specific value.)

-Place your SSL certificate and private key in a 'private' location on the web server (accessible by Drupal but not accessible over the web) and enter the file names.
-Alternatively, don't put them on the server and enter the full cert/key (contents of the files); this last thing, saving a private key in configuration / the Drupal database, is generally considered less secure.
+If your SSL certificate / private key is stored safely as discussed above, reference them in this sectin.
+Alternatively (less safe) select "Configuration" for 'Type of storage', and paste the contents into this screen.

 After saving this configuration, the metadata URL should contain all information (as an XML file) necessary for the IdP to configure our information